How Does Stress Impact the Animal Microbiome?

 Change = Stress

-The summer months are a busy time filled with activities like, fireworks, vacations, and traveling (by car, train, or plane) all of which can elicit stress in animals not well adapted to it.
+The summer months are a busy time filled with activities like fireworks, vacations, and traveling (by car, train, or plane), all of which can elicit stress in animals not well adapted to it.
 Some clinical signs associated with stress include hiding and self-isolation, over-grooming, urinating outside of the litter box, pacing and panting, changes in appetite, and gastrointestinal issues.
 In veterinary medicine, we use a variety of different methods to attempt to manage stress in our patients.
 Establishing a routine and allowing our pets to have a “safe” space in the house to retreat to can be helpful.
-Depending on the situation, anxiety medications and some natural supplements are the best option for helping to reduce anxiety and promote calmness.
-In more chronic situations it can be beneficial to consult with a trainer to develop a behavioral modification plan for desensitization of certain triggers.
+Depending on the situation, anxiety medications and some natural supplements are the best options for helping to reduce anxiety and promote calmness.
+For chronic situations, it can be beneficial to consult with a trainer to develop a behavioral modification plan for the desensitization of certain triggers.

 The Gut Brain Axis

 Did you know there is research growing in the field of gastrointestinal health which is finding that stress can modulate the microbiome?

 The gut-brain axis, while not well understood, is bi-directional communication between the nervous, endocrine, and immune systems.
 Research supports evidence that the microbiota is a key component in this axis and can also affect stress responses in animals.
 Stress can modulate the microbiome community, contribute to dysbiosis, and cause stress-related behaviors such as anxiety and depression (2).
 A study in mice examined the effects of psychological distress on the microbiota by exposing the mice to chronic social defeat stress which caused a change in behavior, a reduction in the richness of the microbiome, and alterations to the nervous and immune systems (3)